 - The child was not under the parent's control (for instance, because the parents were divorced and the child resided with the other parent – however, this is only a defense to direct liability, not vicarious liability, which can be based on either physical or legal custody).9

 - The child's actions did not cause the plaintiff's harm.

 - In the case of the child's use of a firearm, the parent's did not approve or authorize the child's use of the gun.

 Injured by someone else's child in CA?
 Call us for help…

 If you were injured in California by someone else's child, you may be entitled to compensation.

-Call our experienced California injury personal lawyers at (855) 396-0370 to make sure you receive all the compensatory damages you are due.
+Call our experienced California injury personal lawyers at (855) JUSTICE to make sure you receive all the compensatory damages to which you are entitled.

 We may also be able to help you if you were injured by someone else's child in Nevada.

 - California Civil Code 1714.1 (a).